BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

 **Simple Observation:** the assertion of a taxon being associated with the occurrence you are linking to.
 This may be, for example, the host taxon of the occurrence, a parasite, a taxon sharing the same habitat, etc.

+{{< notice note >}}
+  Associated taxa added in the Linked Resource tab (either individually or in batch) will be placed in the associatedTaxa field when you download the data (e.g., as a Darwin Core Archive).
+In the download, any information stored in the associatedTaxa field will NOT be included in deference to the provided Linked Resources.
+Therefore, if you translate any associatedTaxa into Linked Resources, make sure to translate _all_ the associated taxa!
+{{</ notice >}}

 A template for this upload type can be found [here](https://biokic.github.io/symbiota-docs/documents/SimpleObservationUploadTemplate.xlsx).

 The required fields for this upload type are (1) an identifier for the occurrence (subject) you are linking to (occurrenceID, catalog number, and/or other catalog number) and (2) scientific name (of the object association being added).